-Images can be licensed for reproduction via this website, or by contacting the Rights & Images team directly at: email@example.com.
+Images can be licensed for reproduction via this website, or by contacting the Picture Library team directly at email@example.com.
+Our experienced team are always available to discuss your needs and assist in finding the right images for your project.

 If you are working on an academic or non-commercial project, it may qualify for one of our free licences, which are available on this website.
 If your project does not fall under one of the free licences, fees will be payable and you can obtain a quote via the website before deciding if you want to go ahead.